-If such an entity is in a subprogram, the completion of execution of a RETURN statement in that subprogram causes all such entities and their associates at that time to become undefined.
+If such an entity is in a subprogram, the completion of execution of a RETURN statement in that subprogram causes all such entities and their associates at that time (except for initially defined entities that have not been redefined or become undefined) to become undefined.
 In this respect, it should be noted that the association between dummy arguments and actual arguments is terminated at the inception of execution of the RETURN statement.